getwtxt/registry/README.md

 `getwtxt/registry` helps you implement twtxt registries in Go.
 It uses no third-party dependencies whatsoever, only the standard library.

-This library is still in early development.
+This library is still in development.
 The readme will no longer have this warning or the below task list once it's at a release stage.

 - [x] Define types and create objects